kaidokert/catapult/dashboard/docs/user-guide.md

    a dialog.
 It immediately unassigns selected alerts so that they may be assigned to a different bug.

+### Autotriage

+The box above the light blue triage controls bar automatically suggests triage actions for selected alerts, and explains its suggestions.

+Full automatic mode is currently disabled until sheriffs are comfortable with the heuristics.
+After full automatic mode is deemed safe and enabled, when activated, then the AUTOTRIAGE button would change to a START/STOP button.
+When you click START, autotriage will automatically take the suggested action.
+However, autotriage would wait a few seconds between computing a suggestion and taking the action in order to allow you to click STOP to review the suggested action, dig into the timeseries, and possibly take a different action.

 ### Timeseries Charts

 When alerts are selected, their timeseries are displayed in the chart below the